 Wildfires are one of the most devastating disasters that can occur in rural areas, causing significant damage to property, natural resources, and human safety.
-As a landowner, it is your responsibility to take proactive measures to reduce the risk of a wildfire on your land.
+As a landowner, it is your responsibility to take proactive measures to reduce the risk of wildfire on your land.
 In this guide, we will discuss some practical steps you can take to protect your land from a wildfire.

-What Areas are Most at Risk for Wildfires?
+What Areas Are Most at Risk for Wildfires?

 The west side of the United States is generally at a higher risk for wildfires than other areas of the country.
 Unsurprisingly, California leads the country with the most wildfires and the most acres burned.
 However, other western states such as Nevada, Arizona, and Colorado also experience a high number of wildfires.